nuejs/www/why/index.md

 > Nue uses **progressive enhancement, separation of concerns**, and **semantic web design** to deliver new levels of performance, better scalability, and massively improved development experience.

 Nue is open-source software released under the MIT license.
 It's an engineering attempt to bring a long-term solution to the prevailing [frontend fatigue](/blog/backstory/).
-It's a work im progress with the following release schedule:
+It's a work in progress with the following release schedule:

 [media]
   small: /img/roadmap.png